Nivalyx/osu-wiki/wiki/People/Tournament_Committee/id.md

 The panel was first announced to the public on July 22, 2021 through the `#tournaments` channel in the [osu!dev Discord server](https://discord.com/invite/ppy) in response to the rapidly growing community tournament scene in osu!.

-## Bagaimana caranya agar saya dapat membantu mereka?
+## Bagaimana caranya bagi saya untuk dapat berkontribusi?

 You can help the tournament committee by continuing to run excellent tournaments!
 If you have any issues or concerns regarding any aspect of a community tournament, we encourage you to bring these to our attention via the tournament reports form.